Arizona Naturalists >>> Sycamore Gallery Flora >>> Vitaceae >>> Vitis arizonica

 VINE: The vines will be found rambling up into trees and shrubs in sycamore woodlands.
 Forked tendrils help this climber up.

-LEAVES: Broadly rounded leaves are shiny when young with distinct teeth.
+LEAVES: Broad, rounded leaves are shiny when young with distinct teeth along the margins.

 RANGE: Deep shady canyons where sycamores grow are normally favorable to Canyon Grape.
 Strictly riparian, but fairly common in that setting in canyons mostly above 800 m elevation.